LlamaEdge/LlamaEdge/api-server/README.md

     }
     ```

-- Upload a text or markdown file with the `/v1/files` endpoint
+- `/v1/files` endpoint for uploading text and markdown files

     In RAG applications, uploading files is a necessary step.
 The following command upload a text file [paris.txt](https://huggingface.co/datasets/gaianet/paris/raw/main/paris.txt) to the API server via the `/v1/files` endpoint: